mondeja/project-config/0.7.5/_sources/reference/styling.rst.txt

 File syntax convention
 ----------------------

-* Files are defined relative to the root directory of the project, which will be the current working directory if no other is passed in `--rootdir` CLI argument.
+* Files are defined relative to the root directory of the project, which will be the current working directory if no other is passed in :ref:`--rootdir<project-config---rootdir>` CLI argument.
-* Paths terminated with ``/`` will be treated as directories using the Unix separator, even in Windows systems.
+* Paths terminated with ``/`` will be treated as directories using the Unix separator, so you must always use ``/`` as file path separators even on Windows systems.

 ``hint`` (`string`)
 ===================

 Optional field for all rules.
 It specifies a hint that will be displayed along the error message when a checking error occurred using the ``check`` command.
-It is specially useful for complex rules which could show abstract error messages.
+It is specially useful for complex rules which show abstract error messages.

 .. rubric:: Example